 - Tends to happen to Wolverine whenever he's struck by a large amount of electricity.
 Like Storm's lightning.

-- In Fantastic Mr Fox, Kylie (an opossum) and Mr. Fox climb an electric fence and their skeletons are seen.
-(This film is stop-motion animated.)
+- The Fantastic Mr. Fox and Kylie the Opossum climb an electric fence and their skeletons are seen.
+(Despite being a stop-motion film, this effect is done with 2D animation.)
 It also happens later to Rat when fighting Fox in the sewer.
 It doesn't end well.